jasonbayton/11ty/_src/android/resolve-app-install-errors.md

 : The application likely isn't compatible with the device architecture, but there are a few nuances to [ABIs](https://developer.android.com/ndk/guides/abis) and the appropriate debugging should be undertaken.

 `INSTALL_FAILED_MISSING_FEATURE`
 : The application defines required features in the app manifest that aren't present on the device.
-For example telephony, camera, GPS, etc.
+For example telephony, camera, GPS, etc. See `ENTERPRISE_AUTO_INSTALL_ERROR_NOT_COMPATIBLE_WITH_DEVICE` below for further details and resolution.

 `INSTALL_FAILED_VERIFICATION_TIMEOUT`, `INSTALL_FAILED_VERIFICATION_FAILURE`